 With all the nasty but necessary weather we’ve been having lately it’s been hard to get out in the garden to work.
 What’s a gardener to do?
 Talk about the seedlings growing inside!
-Today I’m going to give you an update on growing heucheras from seed.
-The largest of the bunch is still tiny but I’m definitely happy with their progress.
+Today I’m going to give you an update on how I am growing heucheras from seed.
+The largest of the seedlings is still tiny but I’m definitely happy with their progress.
 Some plants can be very challenging to start from seed, but I can tell you without a doubt that heucheras (or Coral Bells) can’t be categorized in this way.
 They are easy to raise from seed.
 They may not grow to be exactly like the parent plant but that’s what makes gardening interesting, the variation.

 In this first picture I have six seedlings in a reused yogurt cup.
 (Ok you can barely see number six but he is growing!)
 As I’ve mentioned before I like to reuse materials for planting purposes and this yogurt cup has done an adequate job for these heucheras.
 In the second picture I have three more heuchera seedlings.